nym01/Tracebox/docs/security.md

 - **Syscall filtering** — dangerous operating system actions are blocked.
 - **Resource limits** — memory, CPU, and process abuse are restricted.

 Together these create a strong sandbox for running untrusted code.
+Two different backends — nsjail (default) and gVisor (`--strict`) — implement this with different tradeoffs: nsjail is faster but shares the real kernel under restriction; gVisor is slower but replaces the kernel entirely with its own sentry, closing some leaks at the cost of its own (different) weaknesses.

-The biggest remaining risk is not the configuration itself, but the shared Linux kernel underneath everything.
-Stronger options like gVisor or Firecracker would reduce that risk further, but at the cost of additional complexity and performance overhead.
+The biggest remaining risk is not the configuration itself, but the shared Linux kernel underneath everything for the nsjail backend.
+Stronger options like Firecracker would reduce that risk further, but at the cost of additional complexity and performance overhead.